LabCloudComputing/CloudComputingLabs2025/README.md

 ## 2. Group collaboration

-Each student should register your own github account.
-Group members should use **git and github** to collaborate.
+Each student should register your own gitee account.
+Group members should use **git and gitee** to collaborate.

 All the labs are done in the unit of group, i.e., a group only needs to submit one piece of code for each lab.
 However, each group member should make enough contribution to the lab.
 Teaching assistants will check the **git commit history** to evaluate each one’s contribution.